iExecBlockchainComputing/iexec-sdk/README.md

 # iExec SDK CLI fork/spawn

-If your program is not written in javascript, your last option to use the SDK would be to spawn it as a seperate process (sometimes called FORK operation).
-After each SDK run you should check the exit code returned by the SDK to know if the operation was sucessfull or not `echo $?`:
+If your program is not written in javascript, your last option to use the SDK would be to spawn it as a separate process (sometimes called FORK operation).
+After each SDK run you should check the exit code returned by the SDK to know if the operation was successful or not `echo $?`:

 - 0 = successful
 - 1 = error

 Finally, you could choose to parse the SDK stdout/stderr to access more information.
-Use the global option --raw to get json formated output. ex:
+Use the global option --raw to get json formatted output. ex:

 - `iexec wallet show --raw &> out.txt`
 - `iexec wallet show --raw |& grep .`